7 File Handling Operations in Python Explained with Programming Examples

 Otherwise,

-Use “with” statement while opening the file.
-You don’t need to explicitly close the file object.
-As soon as the pointer goes out of the with statement block, the file object will be closed.
+Use the “with” statement while opening the file.
+You don’t need to close the file object explicitly.
+As soon as the pointer goes out of the “with” statement block, the file object closes.

 with open("myFile.txt", "r") as fObj: